[CONTACT]

 Three-quarters of the remaining Zimbabweans were living on less than

-as an attempt to provide decent housing to the population, although
+has described the operation as an attempt to provide decent housing to

-according to critics such as Amnesty International, authorities have
+the population, although according to critics such as Amnesty

 On 29 March 2008, Zimbabwe held a presidential election along with a